apostrophecms/uploadfs/README.md

 * A "normal" filesystem in which files stay put forever, *OR* Amazon S3, OR a willingness to write a backend for something else (look at `s3.js` and `local.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).

-* [Imagemagick](http://www.imagemagick.org/script/index.php), if you want to use `copyImageIn` to automatically scale images and have full animated GIF support; OR, on Macs, the [imagecrunch](http://github.com/punkave/imagecrunch) utility.
-Alternatively, you can use the provided JavaScript-only [jimp](https://github.com/oliver-moran/jimp)-powered image processing backend.
-However, it lacks animated GIF support and is slower than other backends.
+* Patience, to wait for [Jimp](https://github.com/oliver-moran/jimp) to convert your images; or [Imagemagick](http://www.imagemagick.org/script/index.php), if you want much better speed and full animated GIF support; OR, on Macs, the very fast [imagecrunch](http://github.com/punkave/imagecrunch) utility.
 You can also write a backend for something else (look at `imagemagick.js`, `imagecrunch.js`, and `jimp.js` for examples; just supply an object with the same methods, you don't have to supply a factory function).

 * [gifsicle](https://www.lcdf.org/gifsicle/) is an optional tool that processes large animated GIFs much faster.
+Currently, Imagemagick is a prerequisite for using it.
 Turn it on with the `gifsicle: true` option when calling `init`.
 Of course you must install `gifsicle` to use it.
 (Hint: your operating system probably has a package for it.
 Don't compile things.)

 * A local filesystem in which files stay put at least during the current request, to hold temporary files for Imagemagick's conversions.
-Heroku and most other cloud environments can keep a file alive at least that long, and of course so does any normal, boring VPS or dedicated server.
+This is no problem with Heroku and most other cloud servers.
+It's just long-term storage that needs to be in S3 for some of them.

 Note that Heroku includes Imagemagick.
 You can also install it with `apt-get install imagemagick` on Ubuntu servers.
 The official Imagemagick binaries for the Mac are a bit busted as of this writing, but macports or homebrew can install it.
 Or, you can use [imagecrunch](http://github.com/punkave/imagecrunch), a fast, tiny utility that uses native MacOS APIs.